datsproject/dats-wiki/what-is-the-datsproject/README.md

 As we continue to grow and evolve Web3 ecosystem, there is a growing need for decentralized and cybersecurity solutions so that more people adopt Web3.

 **DATS Project: Cybersecurity-focused computing power marketplace with share-to-earn model.**

+The DATS Project develops innovative products that will revolutionize Web3 and Web2 cybersecurity.